VarusHsu/excelorm/readme.md

 # excelorm
-a easier use excel write tool for golang
+a easier use excel file create tool for golang

 ## install
 ```shell